ttk2/Humbug/README.md

 - Removes the Enchanted Golden Apple recipe.
 - Converts Enchanted Golden Apples to normal Golden Apples if a Player attempts to eat them.
 - Disables Ender Pearl Teleportation
+- Alters the drop rate of wither skulls

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.